mothesawy/renamer/README.md

 ## TODO:
-- [ ] Code refactoring and performance improvements
+- [ ] Code and architecture refactoring and performance improvements
 - [ ] Recursive renaming
 - [ ] Preview before renaming
 - [ ] Rename by file type and classify files by file type.